 How good is your online reputation?

-I was recently contacted to try out an infographic which helped me to check out my online reputation.
-My thanks to www.reputationmanagement.com for giving me the opportunity to conduct an interesting experiment.
+My thanks to www.reputationmanagement.com for giving me the opportunity to conduct an interesting experiment about my online reputation.

 Being an L plate techie I didn’t know how to make my Google search “incognito” but a bit of online research revealed that one simple method is to right click your desk top image link and select “new incognito window”.
 Simples!